absinthe-graphql/absinthe/guides/tutorial/dataloader.md

   end
 ```

-This sets up  a loader that can use pattern matching to load different rules for different queryables, also note this function is passed in the context as the second parameter and that can be used for further filtering
+This sets up a loader that can use pattern matching to load different rules for different queryables, also note this function is passed in the context as the second parameter and that can be used for further filtering.

-Then lets add a configuration to our schema so that we can enable Absinthe to use Dataloader
+Then let's add a configuration to our schema (in `lib/blog_web/schema.ex`) so that we can allow Absinthe to use Dataloader:

-In `lib/blog_web/schema.ex`:

 ```elixir
 defmodule BlogWeb.Schema do